gmvoit/ExpCGM/notebooks/MSUGeneralizable.md

   return v_halo / np.sqrt( vc2_NFW(c_halo) )
 ```

-Executing this cell makes a plot showing the normalized circular velocity profile:
+Once that function is defined, executing this cell makes a plot showing the normalized circular velocity profile:

 ```python
 # Set the parameters of the NFW halo model